 The update includes new channels, free trials to Epix, Showtime, Smithsonian, Starz, and Tastemade, and a dedicated Kids tab for age-appropriate content.There’s also support for the Reiwa (令和) era of the Japanese calendar and there are some tweaks to the Wallet app that come as Apple prepares to launch its credit card.

 Apple could choose to add, or subtract, features in future betas, so keep an eye out for changes as we push closer to the official release.

 iOS 12.3 Jailbreak

 The only way you can jailbreak a device right now is if it’s running an older version of iOS 11.
 Unfortunately, there’s no way to downgrade a device from iOS 12 to iOS 11.

-Jailbreak developers typically don’t burn their exploits on pre-release software so jailbreak users should avoid the 12.3 beta until we have more information.
+Jailbreak developers typically don’t burn their exploits on pre-release software, so jailbreak users should avoid the 12.3 betas until we have more information.

 4 Reasons Not to Install iOS 12.2 & 9 Reasons You Should

 Install iOS 12.2 for Better Security